EnterpriseDB/mysql_fdw/README.md

   * `ssl_capath`: The path name of the directory that contains trusted SSL CA certificate files.
   * `ssl_cipher`: The list of permissible ciphers for SSL encryption.
+  * `fetch_size`: This option specifies the number of rows mysql_fdw should get in each fetch operation.
+It can be specified for a foreign table or a foreign server.
+The option specified on a table overrides an option specified for the server.
+The default is `100`.

 The following parameters can be set on a MySQL foreign table object: